Black Magic Sangria Cocktail Recipe

 2. Add red wine, cranberry grape juice, raspberry liqueur, brandy, blackberries, grapes, and plums to a pitcher.

-3. Stir for 30-45 seconds.
+3. Using a large spoon, stir the cocktail for 30-45 seconds.

-4. Refrigerate for 2 hours.
+4. Refrigerate the cocktail for 2 hours.

 Pin Recipe